Roland Worthington: State and local politics

 In 1859, Worthington represented the 4th Norfolk District in the Massachusetts House of Representatives.
 In 1860, the Evening Traveller was the first paper to suggest John Albion Andrew for Governor.
 From 1869 to 1872, Worthington served on the staff of Governor William Claflin.
 In 1874, Worthington was a member of the Boston Board of Aldermen.

-In the 1879 gubernatorial election, the paper broke with Boston’s other Republican papers and pushed for the candidacy of John Davis Long.
+In the 1879 gubernatorial election, the paper broke with Boston's other Republican papers and pushed for the candidacy of John Davis Long.
 Long went on to win the nomination and defeated Democrat Benjamin Butler.
 In the 1882 Massachusetts gubernatorial election, the Traveler backed William W. Crapo over Robert R. Bishop.
 Bishop won the nomination, but lost the election to Butler.
 In the 1883 gubernatorial election, the Traveler was the only paper to back George D. Robinson, as Worthington believed Robinson to be the only Republican speaker effective enough to beat Butler on the stump.
 Robinson won the nomination and defeated Butler.

 National politics

 Worthington was a supporter of Chester A. Arthur and fought back against Half-Breed attacks against Arthur following his nomination as Vice President of the United States.
 The Evening Traveler was very favorable towards Arthur throughout his presidency and in April 1882, Arthur nominated Worthington for the position of Collector of Customs for the Port of Boston.
-Worthington’s nomination was opposed on political grounds by Massachusetts Senator George Frisbie Hoar, but on May 15, 1882, Worthington was confirmed by the United States Senate 38 votes to 14.
+Worthington's nomination was opposed on political grounds by Massachusetts Senator George Frisbie Hoar, but on May 15, 1882, Worthington was confirmed by the United States Senate 38 votes to 14.
 Prior to the 1884 Republican National Convention, the Evening Traveler urged the New England delegates to back Arthur over James G. Blaine and George F. Edmunds, as Worthington believed Blaine could not win the general election and Edmunds was not a strong enough candidate to defeat Blaine.
-Worthington’s predictions were correct; Edmunds was unable to defeat Blaine and Blaine went on to lose to Democrat Grover Cleveland.
+Worthington's predictions were correct; Edmunds was unable to defeat Blaine and Blaine went on to lose to Democrat Grover Cleveland.
 Worthington left the collector's office in 1885 and he returned to the Evening Traveler full time.

 Personal life and death

 On April 26, 1854, Worthington married Abbie Bartlett Adams.
 They had four children (two sons and two daughters).
 Worthington was a member of the First Religious Society of Roxbury.
-Worthington died on March 20, 1898.
+He died at his home in Roxbury on March 20, 1898, and was buried at Forest Hills Cemetery.